2lian/pyzeros2/README.md

 ## ROS 2 Environment Setup for Interoperability

+Use `pixi shell` to enter the PyZeROS2 environment.
+Use `pixi shell -e ros` to enter the ROS 2 Jazzy environment.

 Refer to the [ros-z documentation](https://zettascalelabs.github.io/ros-z/chapters/interop.html) for complete explanation.

 The `pixi.toml` provides two isolated environments